huang831206/carousell-reddit/README.md

 You need to install npm packages for both: run `npm install` in both `frontend` and `backend` The test locates outside, run `npm install` to install `ava` and `npm run test` to test.

-- This app uses `rabbitmq`, so you need to install it first see [https://www.rabbitmq.com/download.html]
+1. This app uses `rabbitmq`, so you need to install it first see [https://www.rabbitmq.com/download.html]

+2. create `.env.production` under `frontend`.
+The file contains `VUE_APP_API_BASE_URL=http://localhost:3000`
+where you can replace it with your real server host and port

-- To build frontend in production
+3. To build frontend in production
 ```
 cd frontend
 npm run build
 ```
 this will create a `dist/` folder in `frontend/`

-- To run production server, pm2 is recommended install pm2 `npm install pm2 -g` run `pm2 start pm2.json --env production` to start server
+4. To run production server, pm2 is recommended install pm2 `npm install pm2 -g` run `pm2 start pm2.json --env production` to start server